Covid-19 Frequently Asked Legal Questions & Resources

 If you are on Medicaid and living in a nursing home or assisted living community, the facility can’t take your stimulus payments.

-This new Federal Trade Commission (FTC) blog explains why and includes links to supporting law, and tells how to report to your state attorney general and the FTC.
-Learn more.
+This Federal Trade Commission (FTC) blog explains why and includes links to supporting law, and tells how to report to your state attorney general and the FTC.
+Learn more

 Consumers can receive free weekly credit reports